-Spine pain in your low back or neck is very common and one of the most frequent reasons for missed workdays.
-While you may be able to manage spine pain at home, if your pain is severe or has been ongoing without much improvement, the pain management team at Source Healthcare in Santa Monica, California, can determine the cause of your spine pain and create a treatment plan to ease your discomfort.
+Spine pain in your lower back or neck is very common and is one of the most frequent reasons for missed workdays.
+If your pain is severe or has been ongoing without much improvement, the pain management team at Source Healthcare in Santa Monica, California can determine the cause of your spine pain and create a treatment plan to ease your discomfort.
 Call the office or book an appointment online today to get started.

 Spine pain refers to discomfort you may experience in your back.
 While any part of your back could be affected, for most people the pain occurs in the cervical (neck) or lumbar (lower back) spine.

 The pain you feel may be dull and achy or sharp and severe, and you may only feel the pain during activity or all the time.

 No matter what type of pain you are experiencing or the frequency, if your spine pain is affecting your ability to carry out your daily activities, the team at Source Healthcare can help.

 Your spine pain can develop from a number of causes and may be due to an injury or an underlying disease.
 Some of the most common causes of spine pain include: